 - Confusion or disorientation

-While preparing for flu season, it is important to continue COVID-19 health and safety practices this fall and winter.
-Wearing a mask and washing our hands help minimize the spread of COVID-19 as well as the viruses that cause the common cold and the flu.
+While preparing for flu season, it is important to continue COVID-19 health and safety practices this winter to minimize the spread.
 Following these guidelines and recommendations will keep ourselves, our loved ones, and our community safe and healthy.

 Centers for Disease Control and Prevention. (n.d.).
 Influenza (Flu).
 Retrieved from https://www.cdc.gov/flu/highrisk/65over.htm